GregTroar/FlexDXCluster/README.md

 ## Features

-Program which connects to a DX cluster and sends the spots to a FlexRadio after having check in Log4OM if entity has been already contacted, is a new band or new mode or both and sends the spot with different colors to Flex Panadapter.
+Program which connects to a DX cluster and sends the spots to a FlexRadio's panadapter after having check in Log4OM if entity has been already contacted, is a new band or new mode or both and sends the spot with different colors to Flex Panadapter.

 Features:
 - Can either auto discover Flex on the LAN or provide an IP address to connect to the radio